Removing the Rival

 - The Yancy Street Gang does this in FF by hacking into an online database so that they win free concert tickets that were meant to go to winners of a contest.
 By replacing the real winners, they end up in a prime position to heckle Darla Deering, the singer performing at the show (who they hate).

-- Count Carl, an actor and Golden Age Green Arrow foe who used his mooks to sabotage his rival performers.
+- Count Carl, an actor and foe of the Golden Age Green Arrow who used his mooks to sabotage his rival performers.

 - In Mega Man: Defender of the Human Race, the beginning of Episode 14 has Tron planning to scare Kalinka into giving Mega Man up by knocking on her doorstep with the Gustaff mech.